voxpupuli/puppet-icinga2/README.md

 Either `present` or `absent`.
 Defines if the feature `ido-pgsql` should be enabled.
 Defaults to `present`.

 ##### `host`
 PostgreSQL database host address.
-Defaults to `127.0.0.1`
+Icinga defaults to `localhost`.

 ##### `port`
 PostgreSQL database port.
-Defaults to `3306`
+Icinga defaults to `3306`.

 ##### `user`
 PostgreSQL database user with read/write permission to the icinga database.
-Defaults to `icinga`
+Icinga defaults to `icinga`.

 ##### `password`
 PostgreSQL database user's password.
-Defaults to `icinga`

 ##### `database`
 PostgreSQL database name.
-Defaults to `icinga`
+Icinga defaults to `icinga`

 ##### `table_prefix`
 PostgreSQL database table prefix.
-Defaults to `icinga_`
+Icinga defaults to `icinga_`

 ##### `import_schema`
 Whether to import the PostgreSQL schema or not.
 Defaults to `false`